-Stem Cell Infusion Therapy For COPD
+Stem Cell IV Therapy COPD

-Symptoms and Treatment of COPD
+Causes and Symptoms of COPD

-Stem Cell Infusion for COPD
+Stem Cell IV Therapy for COPD

-Umbilical cord derived stem cells (UCB-MSC’s) have the advantage of bone marrow derived stem cells (BM-MSC’s) and adipose derived stem cells due to their smaller size.
+Umbilical cord derived stem cells (UCB-MSC’s) have the advantage over bone marrow derived stem cells (BM-MSC’s) and adipose derived stem cells due to their smaller size.
 This prevents possible pulmonary entrapment that has occured with some infusions of BM-MSC’s and adipose stem cells.
-In addition adipose derived stem cells pose increased risks for infection.
+In addition, adipose derived stem cells pose increased risks for infection.
 Most COPD patients are older and generally unhealthy.
 The bone marrow and adipose derived stem cells from the patient reflect the poor health of the host.
 UCB-MSC’s are just 9 months old and have been shown to be more robust than the host’s less viable stem cells and respond strongly to paracrine signaling compared to the host stem cells.

 What Results can I expect?

-The treatment for COPD is simple and results may be seen quickly.
+The stem cell IV for COPD is simple and results may be seen quickly.
 Results vary depending on the progression of the disease, age, and overall health.
 As with any regenerative treatment, the earlier in the course of disease process, the better the outcome.
-Many clinical trials are under way and we have seen patients regain quality of life and reduce or eliminate the need for oxygen therapy For more information on how this treatment can help you call 480-535-7868 or click here to request a complimentary consult with the physician.
+One study showed over 82% of patients given stem cells noticeable improvements in their quality of life and being able to reduce the need for oxygen therapy.
+Clinical trials are under way that have proven safety and are showing positive results.

 The use of treatments on this site require doctor evaluation and laboratory testing along with consideration of the risks, benefits, and other options before they are recommneded or prescribed.
 No offer is being made for any treatment without undergoing a medical records review or clinical work up, discussion of the nature of the evidence, risks, and benefits for a therapeutic approach specific to the patient including a discussion of treatment options.
 Therapies may be designed to strengthen the lungs, rather than as specific treatments for a certain medical condition.